St Bede's School

-Saint Bede's School is a coeducational secondary school and sixth form in the English town of Redhill, Surrey.
+Saint Bede's School is a coeducational secondary school and sixth form in Redhill, Surrey, England.
 In the most recent Ofsted inspection, the school was graded as "outstanding" in all areas.
 It now has over 1700 male and female pupils aged 11–18 (Years 7–13), with around 330 students in the sixth form.
 Classes have an average of 28 pupils.
-The latest Ofsted report listed in the references provides further background information about the school, as does the school website.

 History

-Bishop Simpson Church of England Girls School amalgamated with St Joseph’s Catholic (mixed) School to form St Bede’s School which opened in September 1976 as a joint Church of England and Roman Catholic school and later included free churches on its governing body.
-It claims to be the first such fully ecumenical school in the world.
+In 1976, Bishop Simpson Church of England Girls School amalgamated with St Joseph’s Catholic (mixed) School to create St Bede’s School.
+The school was the first voluntary-aided joint Church of England and Roman Catholic school to be established in Britain.
+Initially the school was split between three different sites in the town, but in December 1986, a grant of £1.9M was awarded to enable all teaching to be carried out at a single location.
+Two new buildings were constructed at the Carlton Road site, officially opened in March 1990 by Ronald Bowlby, the Anglican Bishop of Southwark, and Cormac Murphy-O'Connor, the Roman Catholic Bishop of Arundel and Brighton.

-Building works

 Between 1988 and 1999 the school underwent large-scale building works to bring the school together on its present site, and to create new facilities for a library, ICT and careers.
 In 2004 a new arts centre was opened and in 2006 a sports hall was opened.
 Starting in 2018, construction began to expand the school's capacity.
+This was finished in 2019.

+In 2014, a student at the school named Breck Bednar was murdered after becoming the victim of online grooming.